mmazanec22/mmazanec22.github.io/README.md

 ## To do
 I may or may not ever get to writing any of this.

+* Use jekyll maybe?
+* Use tailwind probably?
 * Add headshot
 * Add bio
 * Add experience